Toagan/Toagan.github.io/README.md

 "The future is not something that happens to us, it's something we create." - Peter Thiel

 I’ve found my personal fit in tech through three key roles: sales, marketing, and product management.
 In sales, I've closed over $120k.
 In marketing, I drove $7k in revenue from my own e-commerce store.
 And in product, I built something that resonated with 1,300 users.

+My goal is to become better.

 <html lang="en">
 <head>